 The sites were dotted around the area in bars, houses and workshops, the street and other public areas, with special ‘Points of Discovery’ sporadically spread across the barrios.
 Armed with a map, although we struggled to navigate it, we embarked on our art treasure hunt.
 What more could you ask for?

 There was a such a variety of styles, mediums, and stories.
 This was helped by the differing locations; some of the art was so interwoven into the daily lives of the artists, we were literally sitting at their kitchen table admiring the pieces around us.
 It felt like we were being invited into their world, allowing us to fully understand their art and the passion behind it.

 One of the first artists we came across was Mariano Durante.

-Mariano Durante entered the world of graphic in 1979 as an assistant to his father who was a silk printing in Madrid.
+Mariano Durante entered the world of graphics in 1979 as an assistant to his father who was a silk printer in Madrid.
 Since then, Durante has dedicated himself to the edition of art, printing works of artists such as Arroyo, Gordillo and Saura, whilst himself also evolving into an expressive artist.
 He combines his work as a printer with the creation of his personal work – manipulating painting; sculpture; engraving and silkscreen printing – and teaching.